The-Wishlist-Co/shopify-integration/docs/app-configuration-add-items-to-wishlist.md

 There are four different configurations related to this:

 - The details displayed on a [product detail page](#product-detail-page) — that is, when the customer is viewing a specific product;
-- The details displayed on a [collections page](#collection-page — when the customer is looking at the range of bags available, for example;
+- The details displayed on a [collections page](#collection-page) — when the customer is looking at the range of bags available, for example;
 - The way in which the [“Add to Wishlist”](#add-to-wishlist-popup) popup is configured when required; and
 - The configuration of the transient [confirmation popup](#confirmation-popup) displayed when a customer has added an article to their wishlist.